dodona-edu/dodona-edu.github.io/en/tested/new-programming-language/README.md

 ## Testing the language implementation

-To test the language implementation, there are a set of test.
+To test the language implementation, there is a set of tests.
 You should also add support for your new programming language:

-1. Add solutions in your programming language to one ore more of the test exercises (in the folder `exercise`).
+1. Add solutions in your programming language to one or more of the test exercises (in the folder `exercise`).
   See the existing solutions for what your solution should do.
 2. Modify `tests/test_functionality.py` and other test files to also test the new programming language.